Compliance

 Our Journey to GDPR Compliance

-As a company who provides SaaS data protection for Office 365, Google Workspace, and Salesforce; we knew we needed to be GDPR compliant to maintain that leadership.
+As a company who provides SaaS data protection for Microsoft 365, Google Workspace, and Salesforce; we knew we needed to be GDPR compliant to maintain that leadership.
 Our journey to GDPR compliance is highlighted by key requirements and concepts—but before we delve into our specific journey, let’s take a deeper dive into the use cases and implications of GDPR for IT teams running SaaS applications.

 As more and more companies adopt SaaS applications for business/enterprise use, the world of regulatory compliance becomes a lot harder to achieve.
 End-users of these new, versatile and highly-scalable applications no longer maintain responsibility of these applications in their entirety.
 In the past, administrators had to configure almost the entire application and manage ancillary components like storage and transmission systems; now this responsibility rests with the SaaS vendor.